schwemmecomics/schwemme-comics/content/about/index.en.md

 {{< faq q="How often do you update?" >}}
 Whenever I find time for it.
 My first priority are my studies and the comics then follow somewhere after eating, sleeping ans sheananigans at Schwemme.
 {{< /faq >}}

+If you have more questions, seek me out at Schwemme or send me an email to: schwemme.comics@gmail.com